deic-dk/sciencedata/README.md

 If you want to go ahead and create a similar service, you need to install all of these apps together and modify the theme to match your organization look and feel and other requirements.

-## Compute service

-- built on hardware and middleware from [origo.io](https://origo.io)
-- integrated with the data service via a common permission system allowing seamless data flow between a user's VMs and the data service
-- provides apps that encapsulate fully contextualized compute clusters, ready to run on a given research problem
-- provides an app store for such apps